 You naturally lit up every room you walked in.
 You could start a conversation with anyone so effortlessly that I would feel a small pang of resentment.
 I’d watch you from afar at our mutual friends’ house parties and it never ceased to impress me how everyone could fall for your sneaky concoction of easy-going California cool, a red solo cup in hand, and a smile that would spread to your eyes.
 It was an open secret that we were hooking up and it was not at all exclusive, and I played it off as though it were an afterthought for the both of us.
 Because I too was supposed to be cool.
 I was what Gone Girl would call a Cool Girl, except I wanted so badly to convince myself that she were real, she was me, that I had somehow defied the laws of physics and wholly embodied the girl who could drink beer and hold her liquor without gaining any weight, who could laugh with the boys, who didn’t treat anything too seriously.
 I was done treating things seriously, dealing with this insatiable hunger to prove to myself that a break-up that had broken me had instead made me stronger.
 I wanted to be cool among your friends, who were all jet-setter creative types who always knew what the next big thing would be.
-They were underground Valley royalty, whereas my only LA childhood connection was a smattering of years growing up in Brentwood playing lacrosse and taking ocean pictures in American Apparel hoodies.
+They were underground Valley royalty, whereas my only LA childhood connection was a smattering of early teenage years growing up in Brentwood playing lacrosse and taking ocean pictures in American Apparel hoodies.
 You could tell that I was a kid from the Hills (by some liberal means of naturalization, I suppose) from a mile away.
 I never really fit in.
 In hindsight, I’m not sure why I had even tried.

 Eventually it caught up to me though, because like Gone Girl’s Cool Girl, she doesn’t exist.
-And when you feel like you’ve been living a lie on weekend nights for a full year, it breaks you the instance you let your mask slide and are forced to confront the truth.
+And when you feel like you’ve been living a lie on weekend nights for a full year, it breaks you the instance you let your mask slide and are reckoned with an about-face.
 So I said I needed to talk to you on a Wednesday afternoon out of the blue, and I know it must have been a strange message to receive given the nature of our usual conversation.
 I asked for 30 minutes of your time; I needed to talk.
 I would fly home afterwards.
 I was literally flying coast-to-coast to have a conversation with you.
 Please.
 I reticently pleaded.

 You know I’ve never actually visited your house without sleeping with you.
 I muse as I stepped apprehensively into your bungalow.
 We were both standing awkwardly, too stoic for this to feel familiar or natural.
 Not sure where to keep our hands, how to stand, where our feet should go, where we should look, how to fill this silence in a manner that wasn’t physical.
 How ironically comical this all was given that down the hall from your foyer in the enclave of your bedroom, we had never had that problem.

 First time for everything.
 You said curtly, breaking out in a smile.
 There was silence that we both didn’t know how to cut or fill.
 I think you knew what was coming, but thought it was ludicrous that I would bring it up now.
 You had been working that morning, clad in a black hoodie and flannel pyjama pants, hair dishevelled, stubble out to play.
 It was heartbreaking to see you dressed like that -it would probably be the last time I’d see you so unfiltered.